jazzband/django-simple-history/README.rst

 django-simple-history stores Django model state on every create/update/delete.

-This app requires Django 1.11 or 2.0 and Python 2.7, or 3.4 or greater.
+This app supports Django 1.11 and 2.0 and Python 2.7, or 3.4 or greater.
-However, the most recent release (1.9.1) supports Django>=1.7,<2.0.
-The next release will include Django 2.0 support.

 Getting Help
 ------------